 Add beef stock (broth), soy sauce, balsamic vinegar, Worcestershire sauce, tomato puree, minced garlic, salt and bay leaves.
 Stir to combine.

 Add the beef and then the vegetables, pushing them down into the liquid.
 Check the levels of the stock, it should come up halfway up the side of your joint.
 Top with extra hot beef stock if necessary.

-Cover the slow cooker and cook for 8 hours on LOW or 6 hours on HIGH.
+Cover the slow cooker and cook your beef joint for 5-8 hours on LOW or 3-6 hours on HIGH.
+A large topside joint requires around 5-6 hours on LOW setting or 3 on HIGH whereas a brisket can happily cook for up to 8 on LOW and 6 on HIGH.
 If you can, flip the beef joint over about halfway through the cooking.
-Not the end of the world if you forget!

 Use a slotted spoon to remove the vegetables from the slow cooker.
 Strain all the liquid into a saucepan discarding any solids.